benbrill/MoodSpace/README.md

 #### Dropout Layer
 These layers are placed at various locations in the model to "dropout" some of the connecting neurons within the network, to prevent overfitting.

+#### Conv1D and MaxPooling1D
+These layers make use of kernels to convolve or pool the shape of the input tensor into a more appropriate 1-D format for later layers to process

+#### LSTM
+This layer makes use of Long and Short Term Memory (what LSTM stands for) to assign weights.
+These types of Recurrent Layers are typically used in sequential data, like text or song lyrics.

 ### Model Training

 We trained our model on a random set of songs in the Spotify API who had English lyrics on Genuis API.
 The target was set as the Spotify Metrics `energy`, `valence`, `tempo`, and `liveness`.
 These were the results of our final epochs in fitting the model.